Coroner's jury rules Lovington man's death homicide

 According to ISP, a neighbor called 911 around 3 a.m. and told dispatch he had stabbed his neighbor, Michael Peck.

 Investigators found a trail of blood from the neighbor's house to Peck's house.
 The neighbor told police, Peck had come over to his house during the early morning of Sept.
-26. The neighbor said, Peck was outside throwing things.
-He grabbed and knife and went outside to confront Peck.
+26 and started throwing things at the house.
+The neighbor said, they grabbed a knife and went outside to confront Peck.

-According to ISP, the two got into a fight and the neighbor stabbed Pack multiple times, before Peck went back home.
+According to ISP, the two got into a fight and the neighbor stabbed Pack multiple times, before he went back home.

-After witnessing other neighbors, investigators found the two had been arguing earlier in the day about a barking dog citation.
+After interviewing other neighbors, investigators found the that Peck and his neighbor had been arguing the day before about a barking dog citation.
 According to ISP, Peck was upset about the citation and blamed the neighbor.

 The autopsy found Peck had been stabbed 8 times.